 CONVENIENCE: Sometimes having multiple bathtubs is just a needless drag.
 For example, how many times a week do you take time out for a soaking bath versus just taking a quick shower?
 Sitting in a bathtub full of water is just simply an annoying way to get clean for most adult folks.

 The same goes for dogs, by the way.
 I have a pugmix stepdog who hates being washed in a tub.
 Getting lifted into and being trapped inside a bathtub is just really unpleasant for her.
-That’s why, when renovating my own Windsor Park home, I included an auxiliary handheld spray wand with the new shower design.
+That’s why, when renovating my own ATX home bathroom, I included an auxiliary handheld spray wand with the new shower design.

-Now she walks right into the new shower, sits down, and gets impatient if it takes too long for her spa time to start.
+Now I literally have to close the bathroom door every time I take a shower.
+If the door is open then the doggo will walk right into the new shower, sit down, and get impatient if it takes too long for her spa time to start.

 When you add things like a handheld sprayer, walk-in showers become even more convenient for accommodating all sorts of flexible bathing options beyond just easy dogwashing.
 Aging in place, for example.